egandavidpatrick-del/BLKEXPORT/README.md

 #  BLKEXPORT (Case Study – Proprietary Production Application)

-BLKEXPORT is a bespoke C# WinForms desktop application developed to automate the generation of a Bill of Materials (BOM) from CAD drawings — a common but time-consuming workflow within the AEC (Architecture, Engineering & Construction) industry.
+BLKEXPORT is a proprietary C# WinForms application developed to automate Bill of Materials (BOM) generation from AutoCAD DXF drawings.

-The application demonstrates this approach by parsing an AutoCAD 2018 DXF (ASCII or Binary) file into a single, streamlined desktop workflow.
-Once loaded, it inventories all block insertions, validates data integrity, and categorises them as Anonymous, Non-Attributed, or Attributed blocks.
+The application identifies and extracts block references and their associated attributes, validates drawing data, and generates detailed block schedules and consolidated BOM exports.

+### DXF Processing

+BLKEXPORT uses the netDxf library to load and interpret ASCII and Binary DXF files, building additional application logic to identify, classify, validate, and export block information.

+netDxf provides the underlying DXF object model, while BLKEXPORT implements the domain-specific processing required to transform drawing data into structured schedules and Bills of Materials.

 The user can then export two distinct CSV outputs: